Minuscule 1071: History

 The early history of the manuscript is unknown.
-During 1952-1953, the manuscript was one of those microfilmed by a team lead by Earnest W. Saunders of the Garrett Biblical Institute over a period of six months for the Library of Congress and the International Greek New Testament project.
-The team visited the Great Lavra Monastery on April 3rd, 1953, where they microfilmed 79 manuscripts contained in the monastery library over a period of 28 days.
+During 1952–1953, the manuscript was one of those microfilmed by a team led by Earnest W. Saunders of the Garrett Biblical Institute over a period of six months for the Library of Congress and the International Greek New Testament project.
+The team visited the Great Lavra Monastery on April 3, 1953, where they microfilmed 79 manuscripts contained in the monastery library over a period of 28 days.
 It is currently housed in the Great Lavra Monastery on Mount Athos (shelf number A' 104).
 It is currently dated to the 12th century CE.